What do you do all day?

 What is your application process?

-- Writes, emails or calls our Vocations Coordinator
+- A woman writes, emails or calls our Vocations Coordinator

-- Vocation Discernment Retreat Weekend (to learn more about religious life and about our community charisms as Franciscan Sisters)
+- She attends a Vocation Discernment Retreat Weekend to learn more about religious life and about our community charisms as Franciscan Sisters

-- Interviews by a sister in the Community
+- She has a psychological exam by a psychologist in the area

-- References, and formal records of educational, employment and health background
+- Her references and formal records of education, employment and health are requested.

-- If formal ‘application is completed and ‘accepted’ for entrance, prepares to enter in August each year.
+- If the applicant is accepted, she prepares to enter in August that year.

 Is a college degree required?